 How long does it take to earn an online accelerated bachelor's degree?

 A bachelor’s degree requires completion of a minimum of 120 college credits.
-This is true whether students attend class in-person or online, in a traditional or accelerated format.
 Most traditional bachelor’s programs are designed to be completed with four years of full-time study.
-As the name implies, accelerated bachelor’s programs are shorter, but the specific duration of a program depends on a few factors.
+Accelerated bachelor’s programs are shorter, but the specific duration of a program depends on a few factors.

 Students with no previously earned credits can enroll in an accelerated bachelor’s program that compresses the traditional four-year curriculum into a shorter time frame.
 These are rigorous programs that rely on requirements like faster-paced classes, maximum credit loads, year-round classes, and competency-based evaluations.